-Title: Assistant Dean, Student Media; Assistant Professor of Journalism
+Title: Executive Director of ACEJMC, Assistant Dean for Student Media, and Assistant Professor of Journalism

-Pat Thompson oversees the editorial and advertising students and staff who produce The Daily Mississippian, The Ole Miss yearbook, NewsWatch Ch.
-99, Rebel Radio WUMS 92.1-FM and several websites.
-She is faculty adviser for The Daily Mississippian, and teaches writing and editing courses.
-She led a multimedia journalism project that won the 2013 Robert F. Kennedy Award for college journalism.
-She has more than 25 years of experience as an award-winning journalist — as a staff writer at The Washington Post and as a senior editor at the San Jose Mercury News and South Florida Sun-Sentinel.
-She was part of the Mercury News staff awarded the 1990 Pulitzer Prize for general news reporting.
-She was an assistant professor of journalism at Northwestern University’s Medill School of Journalism, where she taught classes and directed programs.
+Thompson was an assistant professor of journalism at Northwestern University’s Medill School of Journalism, where she taught classes and directed programs.
 She is a graduate of the University of Missouri School of Journalism.
 She was a Presidential Scholar, a Curators Scholar, and inducted into Kappa Tau Alpha and Mortar Board honor societies.
-She has been actively involved with ACEJMC journalism accreditation work for many years, and served on the national accreditation committee for six years and on accreditation appeals boards.
+She has been actively involved with ACEJMC journalism accreditation work for many years, and served on the national accreditation committee and on accreditation appeals boards.

-Roy Frostenson is assistant director at the Student Media Center, where his primary areas of responsibility are the radio station and advertising.
-He has more than 30 years experience in broadcasting as a reporter, news director and general manager at network- affiliated TV stations in Monroe, Louisiana and Eureka, California.
+Roy Frostenson’s areas of responsibility are advertising and Rebel Radio WUMS-FM 92.1.
+He has more than 30 years experience in broadcasting as a reporter, news director and general manager at network- affiliated TV stations in Monroe, Louisiana, and Eureka, California.
 He was executive producer for an investigative series that won an Alfred I. DuPont-Columbia University award for excellence.
 He served as president of the Louisiana AP Broadcasters Association.
-He has a B.S. in broadcast journalism from Arizona State University, a master’s degree in journalism from West Virginia University, and he was an adjunct instructor in journalism at the University of Louisiana at Monroe.
-He joined student media in 2013.
-He teaches media sales.
+He has a bachelor’s degree in broadcast journalism from Arizona State University, a master’s degree in journalism from West Virginia University, and he was an adjunct instructor in journalism at the University of Louisiana at Monroe.
+He teaches a media sales course.

 Title: Student Media Broadcast Engineer

-Steven Miller was hired as Broadcast Engineer at the Student Media Center in early 2016.
-He worked for more than 13 years as broadcast maintenance engineer and IT tech for WAPT-TV, a Hearst station in Jackson.
-Steven also taught electronics engineering technology at Hinds Community College.
-Steven has an AAS degree in electronics engineering/biomedical technology from Hinds, and a bachelor of technology in business management and management information systems degree from Mississippi University for Women.
+Steven Miller is the staff engineer at the Student Media Center, where he works with students and advisers for the daily TV newscast and the radio station.
+Previously, he worked for more than 13 years as broadcast maintenance engineer and IT tech for WAPT-TV, a Hearst station in Jackson.
+He has also taught electronics engineering technology at Hinds Community College.
+He has an AAS degree in electronics engineering/biomedical technology from Hinds, and he has a bachelor’s degree in technology in business management and management information systems from Mississippi University for Women.

 Debra Lynn Novak